Related Covered Product Categories

 Did you know?

-Compact fluorescent lamp (CFL) and light-emitting diode (LED) light bulbs last substantially longer than incandescent light bulbs, reducing labor costs of replacing light bulbs.
+Light-emitting diode (LED) bulbs last substantially longer than incandescent light bulbs, reducing labor costs of replacing light bulbs.

 |Performance||Best Available||ENERGY STAR||Less Efficient|